nnguyen249/msac-lab6/exercise06.md

         git status

 10. Which of the steps could be omitted?
+-m  and add

-11. Why might it be a bad idea to omit them?
+11. Why might it be a bad idea to omit them? commits should always have a message so you know what you editted add should always be added so that the commit is intentional and not just automatically staged

 12. Repeat the above steps to add a new file with the name `vegetables.txt`